SOLAS-TTRPG/SOLAS/README.md

 ### Inspiration
 Once per rest on your turn, you can spend one **stamina** and inspire another creature.
 The target creature can roll an additional die for a roll of their choice.
 Once the extra die is used (or the creature rests), the inspiration fades.

+### Martial Arts
+Your fists are now considered to be light weapons which can be used with strength or dexterity.
+Additionally, you can use **Focus** points instead of stamina to make attacks with your fists.

 ### Rage
 If you aren't wearing armor, you can use a **Focus** point to channel your primal ferocity.
 You get advantage on melee attack rolls, and all physical attacks have disadvantage against you.
 While you are raging, however, you do not recover **Focus** at the start of your turns.